Ministerial Preparation: A call to Ministry

 For those just beginning this journey there is an online enrollment form available to help you begin this process.
 The Manual of Ministerial Preparation is one guide which will make the path to ministry more understandable.
 Students can use the academic requirements chart as a quick reference guide to the courses required for credentialing in the Wesleyan Church.

-Ministerial students will find that they have several options to completing requirements for credentials including attending one of our Wesleyan Colleges/Universities, approved seminaries, FLAME, district extensions or completing correspondence courses.
+Ministerial students will find that they have several options to completing requirements for credentials including attending one of our Wesleyan Colleges/Universities, approved seminaries, non-accredited ordination programs, or district extensions.
 If you are beginning ministerial studies, specialized lay ministry training, or transferring ordination to the Wesleyan Church, then be sure to Enroll Online HERE for Ministerial Preparation.

 Districts play a critical role in the development of ministers through the leadership of the district superintendent and the counsel of the District Board of Ministerial Development.
 The DBMD is entrusted with the nurture and development of ministers in training and those in service to the church.
 Feel free to browse the organizational and ministry functions of the DBMD which are contained in the Manual of Ministerial Preparation and the basic instruction for ministerial students in the Ministerial Preparation Packet.
 The DBMD interviews, evaluates, and advises ministerial students by using sets of report forms.
 Education and Clergy Development offers training presentations as a resource to DBMD’s to enhance their ministry.
 It is vital that channels of communication be kept open between pastors, district superintendents, District Boards of Ministerial Development, and our colleges regarding the progress and promise of ministers in training.